 Blog & News

-The case was brought under the FCA, as are many of the cases we bring at the Whistleblower Law Collaborative in Boston.
+The Agility case was brought under the False Claims Act, as are many of the cases we bring at the Whistleblower Law Collaborative in Boston.
 One of the many interesting aspects of FCA cases is their scale.
 Small discrepancies, or seemingly insignificant mark-ups, can in the context of large contracts yield huge dollars in illegal profits.
 Yes, even for fruit and vegetables.
-In the Agility case, the $344 million was $95 million in damages, plus another $249 million in claims submitted that the company agreed to withdraw as inappropriately charged.
+Here, the $344 million reflected $95 million in damages and another $249 million in charges company agreed to withdraw.

 In a normal transaction, a 5% mistake, say an extra $2.50 on a $50 dinner bill, is negligible.
 Depending on one’s attentiveness or neurosis about money, one might choose to ignore it rather than going back to the restaurant to complain or ask for the money back.

 However, when you add a bunch of zeroes to the number, things start to look different.
-A 5% fraud rate on a $100 million contract is $5 million in single damages (but could be trebled to $15 million under the FCA).
-A 5% fraud rate on a $1 billion contract is $50 million, before possibly being trebled.
+A 5% fraud rate on a $100 million contract results in $5 million in single damages.
+But the False Claims Act contains a multiple damages provision allowing up to $15 million.
+A 5% fraud rate on a $1 billion contract results in $50 million damages.
+And again the law can treble that amount.
 The Iraq War cost several trillion dollars all told.
 You start to see the nature of the problem.

 Similarly, during the “Big Dig” highway project here in Boston a few years ago, where the feds agreed to underwrite the sinking of an interstate highway below the city’s streets, the price tag evolved from one billion to two, and then seven, ten, eventually fourteen.
 How does that happen?
 The steady drip, drip, drip of contract amendments, change orders, and the like, and next thing you know the taxpayers are paying fourteen times what was agreed to.
-Whistleblowers eventually came forward (towards the end of the project) to explain the mischief in the project’s finances, which had ballooned out of control.
+Whistleblowers eventually came forward to explain the mischief in the project’s finances, which had ballooned out of control.

-Another source of FCA fraud cases on an enormous scale is the government health insurance programs, such as Medicaid and Medicare.
+Another enormous source of FCA fraud are the government health insurance programs, such as Medicaid and Medicare.
 These are a huge problem for much the same reason (a 90% compliance rate in a trillion-dollar health care economy translates into a $100 billion per year problem).
 Health care fraud cases constitute the majority of our FCA cases at the Whistleblower Law Collaborative.

 Why are these so prevalent?
-Because federal reimbursement systems are largely based on a type of honor code: the systems allow the contractor to submit claims electronically, and coding manipulations can be hard to detect in the absence of a witness coming forward to help the government see what it cannot see on its own.
+Because federal reimbursement systems are largely based on a type of honor code.
+The systems allow the contractor to submit claims electronically.
+As a result, coding manipulations are difficult to detect without a witness coming forward to help the government see what it cannot see on its own.
 The government typically pays the claims and chases the bad ones after the money’s been paid out, the so-called “pay and chase” model.
 For people and entities willing to engage in gamesmanship, it’s a lucrative game to manipulate these vulnerable honor systems.
 Whistleblowers have become the government’s primary weapon for making the lucrative game more risky — and for recovering the money wrongfully obtained.